Elementary Math Word Problem Generation using Large Language Models: Background and Related Work

 Evaluating the performance of LLMs for downstream tasks is expensive when done manually.
 Current evaluation metrics for text generation such as BLEU~\citep{papineni2002bleu} and METEOR~\citep{banerjee2005meteor}, do not sufficiently capture the complexities involved in the generated text.
 As a solution, some research has explored the possibility of using LLMs to evaluate the quality of the generated text.

 One prominent method in LLM-based evaluation is the LLM-Eval framework~\citep{lin2023llm}, which utilizes a unified single-prompt strategy to assess open-domain dialogue systems across multiple dimensions, including content, grammar, relevance, and appropriateness.
 Additionally, frameworks such as Fusion-Eval ~\citep{shu2024fusion} leverage LLMs to integrate insights from various evaluators.
 The G-Eval framework~\citep{liu2023g} integrates a ``Chain-of-Thought" (CoT) prompting strategy to guide LLMs in producing detailed evaluation steps, enhancing interpretability and alignment with human criteria.
 G-Eval adopts a form-filling paradigm for assessment, enabling fine-grained scoring by weighting evaluation scores with token probabilities.
 Furthermore, LLMs are employed to evaluate the response process itself, not just the final output~\citep{saad2023ares}.

-However,~\cite{szymanski2024limitations} mention that LLMs are susceptible to positional, knowledge and format biases.~\citet{chen2023exploring} also caution that distinguishing between two subpar texts may be a challenging task for LLM based evaluation techniques.
+However,~\cite{szymanski2024limitations} mention that LLMs are susceptible to positional, knowledge and format biases. {For example, the authors of G-Eval found that GPT-4 gave higher scores to AI summaries than to human ones.
+This happened even when humans actually preferred the human-written versions.
+This suggests that LLMs might use the same internal standards for both writing and judging text.
+Such a bias is risky because it can lead to ``self-reinforcement".
+If these biased scores are used to train the LLMs, they may simply learn to favor their own style instead of following true human quality standards.} ~\citet{chen2023exploring} also caution that distinguishing between two subpar texts may be a challenging task for LLM based evaluation techniques.